dgandle/305chatbox/305_chat_Sphinx/README.md

 test_stories = get_stories(open('happy_sad_train.txt'))
 ```

+## Building a Language and Dictionary File

+CMU sphinx offers a [web tool](http://www.speech.cs.cmu.edu/tools/lmtool-new.html) to build the language model and the dictioanry.
+Upload a text file that includes sentences using the complete vocabulary that can be found in the data set as well as any command that you want pocket sphinx to recognize.
+It is not necessary to include every possible sentence, only enough sentences to include all words to be recognized.
+The language model automatically creates probabilities to cover all possible combinations of the words in the vocabulary.
+The dicationary is automatically created along with the langauge file.

 To add a language model and a dictionary for the speech recognizer edit `__init__.py` in `speech recognizer` and place the `.dic` and `.lm` file in `pocketsphinx-data\en-US`.

 ```
 language_model_file = os.path.join(language_directory, "3214.lm")
 phoneme_dictionary_file = os.path.join(language_directory, "3214.dic")
 ```